 - 7.1.1 This Plan operates until 2035, in parallel with the intended timescales of the emerging Bassetlaw Local Plan.
-Bassetlaw District Council will implement the policies in this plan as part of their development management process. - 7.1.2 Whilst Bassetlaw District Council will be responsible for development management, the Parish Council will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 7.1.3 It is anticipated that the need to review the Plan over this period will arise, for example, if there are changes to national housing targets.
-The Parish Council will consider at its annual meeting every year whether the Neighbourhood Plan remains appropriate or requires review. - 7.1.4 In exceptional cases, the Parish Council may agree at any other time to review the Neighbourhood Plan.
+Bassetlaw District Council will implement the policies in this plan as part of their development management process. - 7.1.2 Whilst Bassetlaw District Council will be responsible for development management, the Parish Council will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 7.1.3 It is anticipated that the need to review the Plan over this period will arise, for example, if there are changes to national housing targets, or if the sites allocated for residential development in this Plan do not come forward in general terms or if the Spital Road site (Policy 6) in particular does not proceed.
+The Parish Council will consider at its annual meeting every year whether the Neighbourhood Plan remains appropriate or requires review.
+The adoption of the Bassetlaw Local Plan 2037 will be a key milestone in this process. - 7.1.4 In this context the Parish Council will consider the need for a review of the Plan based on monitoring information and/or the contents of the emerging Local Plan.
 If they agree at any time that the Neighbourhood Plan does need review, the Parish Council will decide the manner in which the review will be undertaken and allocate resources for doing so. - 7.1.5 Following review, the Parish Council will agree, in conversation with Bassetlaw District Council, any proposed changes to the Neighbourhood Plan.
 Any review or proposed changes to the Neighbourhood Plan will be following legal requirements in force at that time.